pixelny/handbook/benefits-and-perks.md

 # Benefits & Perks

-Since the majority of Pixel employees work in the US, this section is written with that as the default.
-Some benefits don't make sense in other countries, like private health insurance in other first-world countries with a well-functioning, national health care system.
-We will try our best to provide comparable benefits and perks outside the US as it makes sense, though.

 ## Benefits

 ### Health Insurance

-Health insurance is provided in the US via Blue Cross Blue Shield PPO.
-The company pays 75% of the premium and the employee pays the other 25%.
+Health insurance is provided in the US via Oscar Health.
+The company pays 50% of the premium and the employee pays the other 50%.
 Open enrollment is in November every year.
 Marriages and domestic partnerships are covered equally.

 #### Employee-portion of medical insurance premium per pay period